 Bill founded Convergent Management, Inc. in 1997, following an early career in the world of Fortune 500 pharmaceutical and consumer health product companies and five years in a medical imaging start-up.
-During Convergent Management’s early days, Bill and his team of scientist and physician MBAs advised more than 50 companies, primarily from the U.S. and Israel, in fields ranging from small molecule and protein-based therapeutics, to medical devices, diagnostics, medical information technology, materials chemistry, and specialty products.
+During Convergent Management’s early days, Bill and his team of scientist- and physician-MBAs advised more than 50 companies, primarily from the U.S. and Israel, in fields ranging from small molecule and protein-based therapeutics, to medical devices, diagnostics, laboratory instrumentation and medical information technology, materials chemistry, and specialty products.

 In 2001, with $2 million in investment capital, Bill and colleagues founded a seed-stage venture development company, Convergent Investors, LLC (dba Convergent Ventures).
 Convergent Management assumed the role of management company for Convergent Ventures.
 As Managing Director of Convergent Ventures, Bill and colleagues created, funded and managed four start-ups in drug discovery and advanced materials, drawing upon intellectual property and scientific leadership from the California Institute of Technology (Caltech) and UCLA.
 Developing these companies entailed extensive, intense, long-term interaction and collaboration with eminent scientists, busy tech transfer offices, and research agreements with global corporations, including Pfizer, Inc., Eli Lilly, Inc. and BASF.